ltan2/bioactivity_acetlycholinesterase/README.md

 ChEMBL is primarily focused on bioactivity data for molecules interacting with biological targets, such as acetylcholinesterase.
 When you query ChEMBL for acetylcholinesterase, it provides data on small molecules, peptides, or other compounds that have been experimentally tested against this protein.

-What ChEMBL Returns for Acetylcholinesterase
 When querying for acetylcholinesterase as a target, ChEMBL provides:

 Bioactivity Data:
     The interaction data between acetylcholinesterase and different molecules, including:
     IC50, EC50, Ki, or Kd values: Indicators of binding strength or inhibition potential.
     Activity Class: Compounds are classified as "active," "inactive," or "intermediate" based on thresholds.
     This helps identify potential inhibitors or activators of acetylcholinesterase.
     Assay Information:

 Details about the experiments used to measure bioactivity:
 Assay type (e.g., binding assay, functional assay).